apples/godot-jam-template/README.md

 | Name | Description
 |:--|:--
-| `Globals` | An empty global variable bag with a togglable debug overlay that displays all varaibles.
+| `Globals` | An empty global variable bag with a togglable debug overlay that displays all variables.
 | `MusicMan` | A music and sfx player which automates `AudioStreamPlayer` nodes.
 | `SceneGirl` | A scene changer which also handles transitions and loading screens.
 | `TestCameraManager` | Adds a simple controllable camera when running scenes in isolation.